raoconnor/raoconnor.github.io/_posts/2025-12-26-Migration-to-Nutanix-Part-3.md

 ####  Run the Preparation Script to install VirtIO drivers
-Go back to the Move console, Copy and Run the Preparation script on the target 2008 server

 Go back to the Move console, Copy and Run the Preparation script on the target servers